maniospas/fairbench-tiny/README.md

 0,1,0,1
 ```

-## Streaming interface
+## ✨ Streaming interface

-You can monitor an algorithm while it is running by having it flush predictions in *stdout*.
-For example, in Linux you can pipe the outcome like below.
-The example use a Python script
-to demonstrate an algorithm outputting results.
+You can monitor running algorithms by flushing predictions to the executable's *stdin*.
+For example, in Linux you can pipe the *stdout* of a Python process like below.
+The example uses a Python script that emulates an algorithm outputting results.

 ```python
 # examples/streamer.py